Friday, December 28, 2007

 Flat on your face in the underworld mud,

-you, famous for flattening nations!
+you, famous for flattening nations!13-14You said to yourself,

 "I'll climb to heaven.